Dreaming381/AclUnity/README.md

 Instead, you will need to modify the top-level CMakeLists.txt to detect your target platform and specify the correct compiler flags for the different supported CPU architectures.
-The current CMakeLists.txt assumes your target platform is the same device that you are compiling for (either Windows or Linux).
+The current CMakeLists.txt assumes your target platform is the same device that you are compiling for.

 Once you have successfully compiled the library, import it into Unity as a native plugin.
 Depending on your target platform, you may need to modify the